Configuration

 For example, the field scan_execution_mode becomes VEGA_SCAN_EXECUTION_MODE.

 You can set environment variables in your shell, in a .env file, or in an ECS task definition.
-The backend will pick them up automatically on startup.

 | Variable | Default | Description |